 Additionally, we produce a range of fashion jewelry made of Lorian Platinum™.
 Lorian Platinum is a high-grade, tarnish-resistant type of sterling silver called Argentium.
 This is then plated with pure platinum.
 Lorian Platinum is a beautiful choice for fashion jewelry, but we do not recommend it for engagement rings or jewelry expected to last for decades.

-Just as our manmade Contemporary Nexus Diamonds are more eco- and socially-conscious than using mined diamonds, the metals we use are environmentally-friendly as well.
+Just as our manmade Nexus Diamond Alternatives are more eco- and socially-conscious than using mined diamonds, the metals we use are environmentally-friendly as well.
 We strive to use recycled gold or certified green-mined metals from Canada or Australia.

 How can I find my ring size?